REPOmAN2v2/File-Pruner/README.md

 File-Pruner
 =========

 This utility prunes unecessary data from supported filetypes.
-Right now it only supports .big files (actually .wav files) because this is what I needed it for and I threw it together in an hour.
+Right now it only supports .big files (actually .wav files) because this is what I needed it for.

 Launch it using at least `pruner -e extension` (don't add a trailing slash to the path).
 The extension is, for example, `big` or `wav`.
 It outputs the pruned files and their old unnecessary header in `../output`.